Tell us a little about your background…

 - Follow the American Academy of Physician Assistants.

 - The Ultimate Guide to Getting Into Physician Assistant School by Andrew Rodican.
 I bought it and read it cover to cover numerous times.

 - How to Write Your Physician Assistant Personal Statement

 What’s next for you?

-Right now I’m focused on surviving my didactic (academic/classroom) year of PA school, which means being in class from 8 am to 5 pm on a daily basis for the next year.
+Right now, I’m focused on surviving my didactic (academic/classroom) year of PA school, which means being in class from 8 am to 5 pm daily for the next year.
 Once I get through the program and settled into a career, I think my next act will be retirement (in about 25-30 years!)